Greek health system crumbles under weight of crisis

 The shortage of paper, which is thrown out after each patient has used it, means corners have to be cut on hygiene.

-“Sometimes we take a bed sheet instead and use it for several patients,” said Kiki Kiale, a radiologist specializing in cancer screening.
+“Sometimes we take a bed sheet instead and use it for several patients,” said Kiki Kiale, a radiologist specialising in cancer screening.
 “It’s tragic but there’s no other solution.”

 Kiale, 52, said staff cutbacks and a lack of crucial equipment - including a digital mammography machine - meant some doctors were seeing 40 patients during a shift but many patients were still unable to get treatment.